afondiel/MIT-6.5940-Notes-Labs/README.md

-# MIT 6.5940 - Lecture Notes and Labs⚡️
+# MIT 6.5940 - Notes and Labs⚡️

-A comprehensive course on **Efficient AI Computing**, covering state-of-the-art techniques for model compression, hardware-aware AI, and the efficient deployment of large generative models on resource-constrained devices.
+Notes and lab notebooks from [MIT 6.5940, (Fall 2023) : TinyML and Efficient Deep Learning Computing](https://www.youtube.com/watch?v=rCFvPEQTxKI) lectures.

 ## 🌟 Course Overview

-The monumental scale of modern deep learning, especially Large Language Models (LLMs) and Diffusion Models, demands massive computational and memory resources.
 This course introduces the **system-algorithm co-design paradigm** necessary to enable powerful, yet accessible, AI applications on devices ranging from massive cloud TPUs to ultra-low-power microcontrollers (TinyML) and nascent Quantum Computers.

 The focus is on achieving **maximal performance with minimal resource consumption**.